 Norway

-With numerous ferry routes available within and to Norway, the Hurtigruten cruise can be a great option for those wanting to experience the fjords in comfort.
+With many ferry routes within and to Norway, the Hurtigruten coastal route can also be a comfortable way to experience the fjords and coastal towns.

 Below Deck